Q3 results previews: Adani Ports, Ambuja Cements, Bharti Airtel, Hero MotoCorp

 Adani Ports Q3 preview

 PhillipCapital expects Adani Ports to report a 12.4 per cent year-on-year (YoY) rise in net profit at Rs 1,661.90 crore compared with Rs 1,478.80 crore in the corresponding quarter last year.
 Sales are seen rising 29.8 per cent YoY to Rs 4,930.10 crore from Rs 3,797.10 crore in the same quarter last year.
 Ebitda is seen rising 24.4 per cent YoY to Rs 3,022.60 crore from Rs 2,430.60 crore.
 Ebitda margin is seen falling to 61.3 per cent in December quarter from 62.6 per cent in September and 64 per cent in the year-ago quarter.
-Adani Ports expects container volumes to remain subdued.
+PhillipCapital expects container volumes to remain subdued.
 It sees impact of lower volume and higher operating cost on quarterly results.
 The brokerage has assumed effective tax rate of 17 per cent in December quarter against 9 per cent in September quarter.

 Ambuja Cements Q3 preview